CAP: The Political Voice of APSCUF

 APSCUF’s Committee for Action through Politics (APSCUF/CAP) is the political voice for APSCUF faculty and coaches.
 Since its inception in 1981, CAP has assisted faculty and coaches in making informed political decisions.
 CAP is a nonpartisan organization that supports candidates who will advocate for APSCUF’s goals and priorities.
 To find out more about APSCUF/CAP, download the CAP brochure.

-Click here (login required) to view APSCUF/CAP’s recommendations for the 2020 general election.
+Click here (login required) to view APSCUF/CAP’s recommendations for the 2021 election.

 SHOW YOUR SUPPORT